• Home

 That’s less than 1% of the files.
 The act required the department to release all unclassified Epstein-related records by Friday and sharply limits the grounds for withholding or redaction.

-Massie said Sunday that the most “expeditious way to get justice for these victims” is to bring inherent contempt charges against Attorney General Pam Bondi, as they said the initial disclosures failed to meet the statute’s requirements and warned DOJ officials could face consequences, including impeachment, if the department is found to be obstructing compliance.
+Massie said Sunday that the most “expeditious way to get justice for these victims” is to bring inherent contempt charges against Attorney General Pam Bondi, as the initial disclosures failed to meet the statute’s requirements; he warned that DOJ officials could face consequences, including impeachment, if the department is found to be obstructing compliance.

 Blanche dismissed those concerns during the interview with NBC, insisting the department is “doing everything we’re supposed to be doing” under the law and prioritizing victim protection over rigid deadlines.
-He added the DOJ collected far more material than required and is continuing to review.
+He added that the DOJ collected far more material than required and is continuing to review it.

-Blanche said the department is “not prepared” to bring more charges to anyone based on the release of the files.
+Blanche said the department is “not prepared” to bring more charges against anyone based on the release of the files.

-“We learned the names of additional victims as recently as Wednesday of this week — there’s new names that we didn’t have before — that we ran across our database to understand whether they had ever met with law enforcement or ever talked to the FBI, and so we’re always investigating.
-And it would be premature and not fair for me to to unilaterally say yes or no.”
+“We learned the names of additional victims as recently as Wednesday of this week—there’s new names that we didn’t have before—that we ran across our database to understand whether they had ever met with law enforcement or ever talked to the FBI, and so we’re always investigating.
+And it would be premature and not fair for me to unilaterally say yes or no.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.